Social enterprises operate in a variety of forms:

 The majority of CICs formed since 2005 are limited by guarantee, the traditional model for companies with philanthropic aims.
 But over the last couple of years we have seen an increasing trend towards CICs limited by shares.
 This suggests that people are becoming more comfortable with the concept of combining community benefit with a modest return for investors.

 Forming a CIC

-There is also less restriction on the purposes of a CIC than a charity, whose objects must be exclusively charitable.
-A CIC must satisfy the "community interest test" by showing that a reasonable person might consider that its activities are being carried on for the benefit of the community.
+There is also less restriction on the purposes of a CIC than a charity, the objects of which must be exclusively charitable.
+A CIC must satisfy the “community interest test” by showing that a reasonable person might consider that its activities are being carried on for the benefit of the community.
 Not all of the activities carried on by a CIC need directly benefit the community but everything a CIC does should somehow contribute towards benefiting the community it is set up to serve.
 However, political activities are specifically excluded.

 The "asset lock"